raspberrypilearning/3D-scene/en/step_5.md

 --- task ---

-Click on the 'Full Screen' icon above the Stage to run your project in full screen mode.
+Click on the **Full Screen Control** icon above the Stage.
+Your project will show the size of your screen so you can interact with your project more clearly.
+You also cannot accidentally drag sprites or sliders in full screen mode.

 ![Enter full screen](images/enter-full-screen.png)

-You can't accidentally drag sprites or sliders in full screen mode.

-Click the 'Full Screen' icon again to continue working on your project.
+Run your project.
+When you have finished, click the **Full Screen Control** icon again to go back to .

 ![Exit full screen](images/exit-full-screen.png)